Skip to main content

 Join | Donate | Volunteer | Newsletter

-LWV of Seattle-King County Education Fund is a
+LWV of Seattle King County is a

 501 (c)(3) Charitable Organization.
 Tax ID: 91-1224769